 Payments for all classes may be made by check, money order, credit card or debit card only.

 A student who withdraws from a course prior to attending the second scheduled class will be refunded all monies minus the registration fee ($55.00) which will be retained by TRES.
-After attending the second class, no refund will be made; however, the student may enroll in a future course for $100.00 as long as the student enrolls for the course retake within 6 months from the original scheduled completion date of initial course for which he/she was enrolled.
+After attending the second class, no refund will be made; however, the student may enroll in a future course for $150.00 as long as the student enrolls for the course retake within 6 months from the original scheduled completion date of initial course for which he/she was enrolled.
 Otherwise, the full tuition price of $450 will apply.

 When a student satisfactorily completes the Broker Pre-Licensing Course, he/she will be qualified to take the North Carolina Real Estate broker license examination.